gracedli/gracedli.github.io/readme.txt

 Javascript
 ----------

-Apart from Bootstrap JS components majority of JS is located in js/front.js.
+Apart from Bootstrap JS components, the majority of JS is located in /js/front.js.

 Credits
 ---------

 - Botstrap 3.3.2
 - Font Awesome 4.3.0
-- Google Fonts - Roboto
+- Google Fonts - Montserrat + Cardo

 ---------------------
  LICENCE CONDITIONS
 ---------------------

 You are completely free to use this template for your personal use or as a work for your client as long as you keep the link at the template footer pointing to us and our partner.
-If you want to remove the link, consider donating - http://bootstrapious.com/donate.

 However you cannot redistribute the template as a template itself - neither for free or commercially (i.e. selling it on template marketplace).